 - Connect goal-setting and career planning by ensuring goals are integrated with increased learning; and

-- Link individual goals to business objectives in order to demonstrate how the individual goals fit into the big picture.
+- Link individual goals to business objectives to demonstrate how the individual goals fit into the big picture.

 There are unfortunately many don’ts to take into consideration, especially if you are a manager responsible for assisting employees with setting goals.
 We explore three below:

 - Being too challenging: Research has shown that people motivated by specific and challenging goals adopt riskier strategies and take riskier chances than do those with less challenging goals.
 People naturally want to achieve their goals.
-Thus, a potential side-effect of setting goals that are too challenging is people engaging in overly risky or even unethical behaviour to achieve the goals, which could have a detrimental effect.
+Thus, a potential side-effect of setting goals that are too challenging is that people may engage in overly risky or even unethical behaviour to achieve the goals, possibly to detrimental effect.